hsiponen/Tapsa/README.md

 2. Clone the repository or download the Tapsa.ps1 and Tapsa-tasks.psm1 (or use your own powershell modules)
 3. Open the Tapsa.ps1 script in Windows PowerShell ISE
 4. Modify filepaths and credentials and save the script
-7. Start Skype for Business or Lync
+7. Start Skype for Business or Lync but don't sign in if you want to use the credentials in the script
 8. Run the script
+9. If you get an error about unsigned script, save the script using 'save as...' and make sure the execution policy is remotesigned or set the execution policy to unrestricted
-9. Try sendin a message "hi" to the bot from another Lync account
+10. Try sendin a message "hi" to the bot from another Lync account
-10. You should get a reply
+11. You should get a reply
-11. Next:
+12. Next:
   * Make sure you understand what the script does and where you need to add your own commands.
   * You need to create your own functions.
 Tapsa-tasks.psm1 is just provided as an example.